inaos/inac/doc/test.md

     {
         ina_test_run(argc, argv);

-From the command line prompt you can start all tests or a single suite
+From the command line prompt you can start all tests, a single suite, multiple suites, a single test or multiple tests of a test suite

+Run everything.

     ./test

+Run all tests of test suites starting with `test_suite`.

     ./test test_suite

+Run all tests of `test_suite`.
+Use `:` terminator for suite name

+    ./test test_suite:

+Run all tests matching `my_test_` of a test suite.
+Use `:` separator for suite name

+    ./test test_suite:my_tests_

+Run a specific test of a test suite, use `:` separator for suite name and `:` terminator for test name.

+    ./test test_suite:my_tests:

 You can choose alternative result formats like `tap` or `JUnit` with the `format` options.